akullpp/awesome-java/README.md

 ## Networking

-*Libraries for network programming.*
+*Libraries for building network servers.*

-* [Async Http Client](https://github.com/AsyncHttpClient/async-http-client) - Asynchronous HTTP and WebSocket client library.
 * [Comsat](https://github.com/puniverse/comsat) - Integrates standard Java web-related APIs with Quasar fibers and actors.
 * [Finagle](https://github.com/twitter/finagle) - Extensible RPC system for constructing high-concurrency servers.
 It implements uniform client and server APIs for several protocols, and is protocol-agnostic to simplify implementation of new protocols.
 * [Grizzly](https://grizzly.java.net/) - NIO framework.
 Used as a network layer in Glassfish.